nostrumbiodiscovery/pele_platform/docs/build_docs/source/input/parameters/basic_parameters/box.rst

     .. note::
-       This parameter is set according to the Platform package that is chosen since it has a strong with the type of simulation that is pursued.
+       This parameter is set according to the Platform package that is chosen since it has a strong connection with the type of simulation that is pursued.
        However, if this parameter is set, it will prevail over the default settings of any package.